marciamoss/gardenofeden/README.md

 gardeOfEden is an application promoting the importance of planting trees to help renew resources lost to mass deforestation.

-The application is developed with **React, Redux Toolkit Query, Firebase passwordless login, Filestack** for image processing.
+The application is developed with **React, Redux Toolkit Query, Firebase passwordless login, AWS** for image storage.

 # Design: